jezevec10/jstris-guide/usermode.md

 ### Run
 ![comp_run]

-A very simple component, that just triggers an External/Conditional [Trigger](#trigger).
+A very simple component that just triggers an External/Conditional [Trigger](#trigger).

 The trigger name field supports **placeholders** with curly brackets, just like the [Text](#text) component.
 This allows you to dynamically select which trigger to run based on [system variables](#system-variables), [local counters](#local-counters), or [custom variables](#variable).